mmport80/JavascriptFinanceBook/manuscript/chapter11.md

 ##Try

-1) We calculate volatility from looking back at all the data how about tweaking the code to make each day's prediction based on the previous year's returns instead?
+1) We calculate volatility from looking back at all the data, how about tweaking the code to make each day's prediction based on the previous year's returns instead?

 2) Incorporate asynchronous jStat calculations, aggregate the results, and when done, plot